Friday, December 29, 2023

 Humans are social animals and evolved in groups.
 We cannot live on our own.
 But in our globalised interconnected, interdependent world we can no longer separate ourselves into competing groups and should all start to think that we all share a common humanity, The reality is, that there is the individual who is a member of the global social group.
 If we can lose our tribalism, we will lose competition between clans, nations, races, religions, genders, organisation.
 It opens the door of opportunity to a truly tolerant, sharing, supportive, cooperative, compassionate world that will be mutually beneficial for all.
 See "Now is the time to end tribalism" below.

-9 We are still animals whose primary purpose is to reproduce.
+9 We are still animals whose primary purpose is to eat and reproduce.

 Because we are biological organisms, or more fundamentally, self sustaining chemical reactions, the point of our lives is to survive, reproduce, bring up our offspring, then die.
-Its written in our genes and bodies and our brains are just tools that the genes use to replicate themselves and continue.
-In the human species the brain created by our genes, gives us a degree of intelligence that means we have come to dominate all other species .(except a few virus’ that still kill us).
+Its written into our genes that our bodies and brains are just tools that the gut and genes use to replicate themselves and continue.
+In the human species the brain created by our genes, gives us a degree of intelligence, that means we have come to dominate all other species .(except a few virus’ that still kill us).
 However, that intelligence is now backfiring on us, as we compete selfishly to reproduce with the best genes we can.
 In this big global competition of display, status and power the world is being wrecked, but our genes don’t care.
-Will our intelligence over ride our selfish genes?
+Will our intelligence anticipate the future and over ride our selfish genes?
 We will soon find out.
 See also "Human behaviour explained" below.

 10 We are not as clever as we think we are.